ubettercallsaul/ubettercallsaul.github.io/_posts/2023-04-01-Linear_Regression SciPy vs Torch/2023-04-01-Linear Regression SciPy vs PyTorch.md

 ---
 layout: post
-title:  "Linear Regression with SciPy and PyTorch w/ Noise"
+title:  "Linear Regression with SciPy and PyTorch (Noist Data)"
 ---

-# Linear Regression with SciPy and PyTorch w/ Noise
+# Linear Regression with SciPy and PyTorch (Noisy Data)

 ## Create a dataset